Aryana Sayeed: Activism

 Sayeed was a supporter of the #WhereIsMyName campaign led by Laleh Osmany, which brought about a change in Afghan law so that women's names could be included on identity cards.

 Aryana Sayeed expresses patriotism for Afghanistan and a fondness for India, which she stated is a "true friend" to Afghanistan.

-Aryana had the honour of performing at UNESCO’s 75th Anniversary Celebration in Paris, France representing Afghanistan in the presence of multiple Presidents and Prime Ministers of various countries.
+Aryana had the honour of performing at UNESCO’s 75th Anniversary Celebration in Paris, France representing Afghanistan in the presence of multiple presidents and Prime Ministers of various countries.
 Aryana dedicated her performance to Afghanistan and all those who have lost their homes and are living a life of exile in other countries.

 Personal life

 Sayeed got engaged to her manager, Hasib Sayed, in 2018.

 In August 2021, following the fall of Kabul to the Taliban, she was evacuated from Kabul to Doha, Qatar on an American military flight.
 As of 25 August 2021, she was reported to be living in Los Angeles, California in the United States.

-Her niece Nadia Nadim plays for the Danish National Football Team.
+Her niece Nadia Nadim, who was only 11 when she fled to Denmark with her family as a refugee, plays for the Denmark national football team.